Jason Magee

 A while ago now, Digimap gave data.gg a SHP file containing elevation data for Guernsey, Sark, Alderney and Herm.
 Using this data, I’m going to place a WebGL widget on data.gg allowing users to fly around the islands.
 There’s two ways to approach this:

-Triangulate the XYZ points in the SHP file to create 3D meshes.
+• Triangulate the XYZ points in the SHP file to create 3D meshes.
 This is done using an algorithm to join all the points together to form edges and faces.

-This post is going to be about the former method which is to create a height map, you can check out my post on the other method here.
-Both approaches have different pros and cons, the mesh approach may be more detailed while game engines (which is ultimately what the WebGL widget will be) will handle terrain better performance wise.
+This post is going to be about the former method which is to create a height map.
+You can check out my post on the other method here .
+Both approaches have different pros and cons—the mesh approach may be more detailed, while game engines (which is ultimately what the WebGL widget will be) will handle terrain better performance-wise.

 Thanks to Steve Streeting who helped figure out how to best process this data using GDAL.